How to Become a Sous Chefs

-Several sous chef degree programs are available at culinary schools and community colleges throughout the U.S. offering specific culinary management programs.
-A myriad of schools offer restaurant and hospitality management courses which cover a variety of topics such as:
+Several sous chef training programs and degree programs are available at culinary schools and community colleges throughout the U.S. offering specific culinary management programs.
+Many schools offer restaurant and hospitality management courses which cover a variety of topics such as:

 - Cost control